henkelund/mdwiki-pyng/README.md

 ```

 ## Searching
 *mdwiki* provides a command line interface for building the *Whoosh* search index.
-It's important to execute the reindex command from the application root folder since the index is stored relateive to the current working directory.
+It's important to execute the reindex command from the application root folder since the index is stored relative to the current working directory.

 ```sh
 $ cd /path/to/mdwiki